Tropical Storm Trami

-Severe Tropical Storm Trami (transliterated from Vietnamese Trà Mi), known in the Philippines as Typhoon Kristine, was a weak but catastrophic tropical cyclone that caused widespread and disastrous flooding across the Philippines and later impacted Vietnam, Thailand, and China in late October 2024.
-It was also the first tropical cyclone in a series to impact the Philippines in late 2024, before Typhoons Kong-rey, Yinxing, Toraji, Usagi, and Man-yi.
+Severe Tropical Storm Trami, (Note: The name Trami (Vietnamese: trà mi, [t͡ɕaː˨˩ mi˧˧]) was contributed by Vietnam and means camellia in Vietnamese.) known in the Philippines as Severe Tropical Storm Kristine, was a large, slow-moving, and devastating tropical cyclone that caused widespread and disastrous flooding and numerous fatalities across the Philippines and later impacted Vietnam, Thailand, and China in late October 2024.
+It was also the first tropical cyclone in a consecutive series to impact the Philippines in late 2024, before Typhoons Kong-rey, Yinxing, Toraji, Usagi, and Man-yi.
 The twentieth named storm of the annual typhoon season, Trami developed into a low-pressure area and later into a tropical depression west of Guam on October 19, moving westward along the southern periphery.

 After entering the Philippine Area of Responsibility, PAGASA named the depression Kristine on October 20.
 Early the next day, the Japan Meteorological Agency (JMA) upgraded the system to a tropical storm, naming it Trami, as spiral bands of deep convection formed around the low-level circulation.
 By October 23, Trami intensified into a severe tropical storm as it moved west-northwestward and made landfall in Divilacan, Isabela.
 On October 26, the Joint Typhoon Warning Center (JTWC) reported that the system had peaked as a Category 1-equivalent typhoon after Trami attained 1-minute sustained winds of 65 kn, while the JMA indicated that Trami reached its peak intensity with 10-minute sustained winds of 60 kn and a central pressure of 970 hPa.
 The storm made landfall the next day in Thua Thien-Hue and Da Nang and moved near the Laos–Vietnam border, where its circulation center became fully exposed before making a U-turn and gradually shifted back toward the coastal regions of Vietnam.
 The JMA continued to monitor the system, which further weakened into a low-pressure area at 18:00 UTC on October 29.